sghaskell/integrations/collectd-nginx/README.md

 |Waiting|The current number of idle client connections waiting for a request.|

-For metrics and dimensions emitted by this plugin, [click here](./docs).
+For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).

 ### LICENSE